 What is Acemannan?
 Do you know?
 Most people have never heard of acemannan, nor would they associate it with the healing-herb aloe vera.
 Acemannan is a D-isomer mucopolysaccharide found in the inner leaf gel of the aloe vera plant.
-This compound has been known to have immunostimulant, antiviral, antineoplastic, and gastrointestinal properties.
-Acemannan (the name often used for aloe beta-glucomannans, acetylated polymannans and mucopolysaccharides) is a long chain sugar that interjects itself into all cell membranes.
-This results in an increase in the fluidity and permeability of the membranes allowing toxins to flow out of the cell more easily and nutrients to enter the cell more easily.
+This compound is an immunostimulant, antiviral, antineoplastic, and has gastrointestinal properties.
+Acemannan (the name often used for aloe beta-glucomannans, acetylated polymannans, and mucopolysaccharides) is a long chain sugar that interjects itself into all cell membranes, resulting in an increase in the fluidity and permeability of the membranes allowing toxins to flow out of the cell more easily and nutrients to enter the cell more easily.
 This result is better cellular metabolism throughout the body and an overall increase in energy production.

 The polysaccharides in aloe act as strong anti-inflammatory agents at the gastrointestinal level, neutralizing many enzymes responsible for damaging the mucosal wall, resulting in decreased leakiness of the intestinal wall and less absorption of allergic stimulating foreign protein as well as enhancing the repair of the tissue.
 Research also demonstrates direct viricidal, bactericidal, and fungicidal properties, which can help control Candida overgrowth, so the normal gastrointestinal bacterial flora is restored.
 It has also been found that these polysaccharides stimulate intestinal motility, improving the elimination process to move allergenic proteins from the small intestine into the colon.
-All these processes can help to normalize gastrointestinal wall structure and function and therefore stop the vicious cycle of immune system damage.
+All these processes can help normalize the gastrointestinal wall structure and function and stop the vicious cycle of immune system damage.

 What is Acemannan – The Wound Hormone